nielsbasjes/yauaa/README.md

 HIGH Profile release notes:
 ===========================
+Version 5.14.1
+---
+- Quick patch to go to the latest __stable__ version of SLF4J.

 Version 5.14
 ---
 - The Builders no longer expose any generics.
 This is a small (breaking) API change with major benefits for people using other JVM languages (like Scala).